What happens to your 401(k) if you quit your job?

 Unfortunately, many people choose not to make a decision about what to do with their 401(k) funds.
 Instead, they simply leave the funds behind in their former employer’s 401(k) plan.

 Also, one of the benefits of a 401(k) plan is an employer match if the company offers one.
 Once you leave a job where you have a 401(k), you can no longer make contributions to the plan and no longer receive the match.
-There may be better investment vehicles out there — 401(k) plans may have higher fees, limited investment options and strict withdrawal rules.
+401(k) plans may have higher fees, limited investment options and strict withdrawal rules than other options.

 Other options to consider